hchoi256/short-term-memory-test-online/README.md

 ### Challenge Memory Test Online for free!

-Please refer to a demo video "*short-term-memory-test-demo*" for instruction.
+Please watch a demo video "*short-term-memory-test-demo*" for instruction.

 **Skills Used**:
 - Javascript, Java, HTML/CSS, JSON, CGI

 ## Notes
-The virtual machine I would use for the website is not up and running (subscription expired).
+The virtual machine I would use for the website is not currently up and running (subscription expired).

 I recommend you set up your local environment for testing: Apache is one of the best web server software.